Knicks vs. Cavaliers Injury Report Today - April 21

 Watch Knicks vs. Cavaliers with Fubo!

-The Cavaliers will look for another victory over the Knicks after a 107-90 win on Tuesday.
-In the Cavaliers' victory, Darius Garland scored 32 points (and added three rebounds and seven assists), while Julius Randle scored 22 in the loss for the Knicks.
+The Cavaliers beat the Knicks 107-90 on Tuesday when they last met.
+In the Cavaliers' victory, Darius Garland recorded 32 points (and added three rebounds and seven assists), while Julius Randle scored 22 in the losing effort for the Knicks.

 Rep your team with officially licensed Knicks gear!
 Head to Fanatics to find jerseys, shirts, and much more.